Nik-08/react-future-test/README.md

 ## Book search
 Book search app creating with Redux/React JS/TypeScript and google books Api.

+## Getting started
+  1. clone the [repo](https://github.com/Nik-08/react-future-test) then go to the project dir.
+  2. install dependencies with yarn or npm i.
+  3. yarn start or npm start to start.

+Other scripts You may check out in package.json.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).